-Tatiana Pearson (from Hartland, Wisconsin) began studying flute in 2001 under several fine teachers.
+Tatiana Pearson (from Hartland, Wisconsin) began studying flute in 2001 at the age of 10.
 Her instructors included Teri Forscher, Jeani Foster, Anne-Marie Dawson, Caen Thomason-Redus, Judy Ormond, Jennifer Clippert and Linda Nielsen-Korducki among others.
-She holds a Master of Music degree in flute performance from the University of Wisconsin-Milwaukee (UWM) and a Bachelor of Fine Arts degree in Flute Performance from UWM.
+She holds a Master of Music degree in flute performance from the University of Wisconsin-Milwaukee (UWM) and a Bachelor of Fine Arts degree in Flute Performance from the same institution.
 During her graduate studies, Tatiana was the graduate Teaching Assistant of Flute at UWM under the direction of Assistant Professor of Flute Jennifer Clippert.

 During her undergrad and graduate years, Tatiana was a proud member of UWM’s instrumental ensembles including the